 - Choose the location for your plants strategically to reduce trimming needs and ensure all your plants get the right amount of sunlight and shade for their individual needs.

 - Work with your irrigation vendor to reduce water consumption.

-- Have a detailed request for proposal.
+- Have a detailed request for a proposal.

 As anyone who has ever worked with a landscaper knows, landscaping a large area is quite complex because of all the moving parts associated with it.
-These tips will help you formulate a way to service your community’s landscaping in the most cost-effective way possible.
+These tips will help you formulate a way to serve your community’s landscaping in the most cost-effective way possible.